rekki/blackrock/khanzo/README.md

 along with four other orcs, in order for Kel'Thuzad to commune with the demon lord Archimonde.

+# speed

+By default khanzo picks last 100k documents by simply seeking the inverted index file to size(file) - (100_000 * 8), and for scanning it seeks the forward file (event log) to size(file) - 50mb, this allow all basic operations to be semi constant.

+Imagine a scenario where you are generating 100 errors per second, any conventional log store starts being delayed because it has O(n) where N is the number of events, but this is not the case here, because we just seek to near the end.

+You can parameterize the queries to specify if you want to start from the beginning (`scan_max_documents: -1` in the query), also things can be faster if you decide not to decode the metadata in the hit.

 # searching

 ```
 % curl -d '{
   "size": 1,
+  "scan_max_documents": -1,
   "query": {
     "or": [
       {